sqd/eecs440-format/README.md

 #### - Longer usage:
 - Because this tool is modified from clang-format, you could do whatever you would clang-format.
 - To apply EECS 440 style, use the option `--style=EECS440`.
 Alternatively, in your .clang-format config, use `BasedOnStyle: EECS440`
 - All options of the original clang-format are kept.
-Some might not take effect while EECS 440 style is used.
+Some might not take effect while EECS 440 style is in use.

 #### - Help wanted
 - Compile a Mac version!
 I don't have a Mac.